Solsbury Hill (song)

-"Solsbury Hill" is the debut solo single by the English rock musician Peter Gabriel.
+"Solsbury Hill" is the debut solo single by the English rock musician Peter Gabriel and the first single from his 1977 self-titled album.
 He wrote the song about a spiritual experience atop Solsbury Hill in Somerset, England, after his departure from the progressive rock band Genesis, of which he had been the lead vocalist since its inception.
-The single was a Top 20 hit in the UK, peaking at number 13, and reached number 68 on the Billboard Hot 100 chart in 1977.
+The single was a Top 20 hit in the UK, peaking at number 13.
+It reached number 68 on the Billboard Hot 100 chart in 1977.

-Gabriel has said of the song's meaning, "It's about being prepared to lose what you have for what you might get ...
+Gabriel has said of the song's meaning: "It's about being prepared to lose what you have for what you might get ...
 It's about letting go."

 Composition

 "Solsbury Hill" is mostly written in 7/4 time, an unusual time signature that has been described as "giving the song a constant sense of struggle".
-The meter settles into 4/4 time only for the last two measures (bars) of each chorus.
+The meter settles into 4/4 time only for the last two measures of each chorus.
 It is performed in the key of B major with a tempo of 102 beats per minute, with Gabriel's vocals ranging from F_{3} to G_{4}.

-The song originally had seven different parts, but producer Bob Ezrin helped Gabriel pare it down to a shorter length.
+The song originally had seven different sections, but producer Bob Ezrin helped Gabriel pare it down to a shorter length.
 Gabriel began the song with the main riff on the piano and later developed the rhythmic pattern part on the lower registers of the keyboard.
 He then worked on some additional chords, including the part that appeared at the end of each chorus.
-The lyrics were amongst the last things he added to the song; he had attempted a few different sets of words that he later discarded, including the line "stress, you got me in a mess".
+The lyrics were written late in the songwriting process; he had attempted a few different sets of words that he later discarded, including the line "stress, you got me in a mess".

-In a 1977 interview with Barbara Charone, Gabriel said that "Solsbury Hill" was almost left off his first album.
+In a 1977 interview with Barbara Charone, Gabriel said that "Solsbury Hill" was almost omitted from the album.
 Ezrin attributed this to his dislike of the original final line of the chorus, which was "make your life a taxi not a tomb."
 He said that the song "was not going on the record until we found the proper last line."

-Several alternate lyrics were attempted, including "does anyone here know Officer Muldoon?"; the two also considered backmasking the lyric "fool, you've got the record on backwards."
-During the final day of mixing, Gabriel changed the line to 'grab your things I've come to take you home", which Ezrin accepted.
-Gabriel ultimately expressed satisfaction with the song, placing particular attention on its 7/4 time signature.
-"It's got a kick time and that 7/4 rhythm works well because it feels like a normal rhythm but isn't quite right...If it's a hit, it'll be interesting to see how people dance to it."
+Several alternative lyrics were attempted, including "does anyone here know Officer Muldoon?"; the two also considered backmasking "fool, you've got the record on backwards."
+During the final day of mixing, Gabriel changed the line to "grab your things I've come to take you home", which Ezrin accepted.
+Gabriel ultimately expressed satisfaction with the song, placing particular attention on its time signature: "that 7/4 rhythm works well because it feels like a normal rhythm but isn't quite right...If it's a hit, it'll be interesting to see how people dance to it."